cea-hpc/modules/MIGRATING.rst

 * The **clear** sub-command, which was available on Modules version 3.2, has been reintroduced.
 This sub-command resets the Modules runtime information but does not apply further changes to the environment at all.
+This sub-command now leverages the **--force** command-line switch to skip its confirmation dialog.

 Further reading
 ---------------